Many people believe that the health benefits of Thai massage include lowering stress, boosting energy, and improving athletic performance.

 However, too much stress can negatively affect mental and physical health.
 Chronic, or long-lasting, stress can lead to serious illnesses, including depression and cardiovascular disease.

 Thai massage uses gentle pressure and stretching techniques to relax the body.
-A 2015 study found that Thai massage significantly reduces levels of a certain stress marker present in the saliva, called sAA.
+A

 The researchers concluded that Thai massage is more effective at reducing stress in healthy people than simply resting.